andrewathalye/destiny-unpacker-ada/README.md

 You'll need oo2core_3_win64.dll in the main directory alongside destiny_unpacker.gpr, as well as libcrypto-3-x64.dll in the ext_lib folder for the build to succeed.

-Run `gprbuild -Pdestinyunpacker -Xmode=static -Xos=windows` to build the program.
+Run `gprbuild -Pdestinyunpacker -Xmode=static` to build the program.
 A dynamic build is not recommended for Windows because GNAT libraries are unlikely to be on your PATH.

 Building from Source on Linux